-The campaign effectiveness metrics you’ll monitor will depend on what type of marketing campaign you’re running and what channels you’ve chosen.
+Your campaign effectiveness metrics will depend on what type of marketing campaign you’re running.
 This section merely serves as a baseline list to give you an idea of what to watch.

-Also, it’s tempting to focus on vanity metrics like generated traffic, click-through rate, and impressions.
-A bump in these areas is definitely a good thing, but since they don’t necessarily indicate a bump in revenue, they can’t be the only metrics used to measure the effectiveness of your campaign.
+Focusing on vanity metrics like generated traffic, click-through rate, and impressions is tempting.
+A bump in these areas is a good thing.
+However, they don’t necessarily indicate a change in revenue.
+Vanity metrics can’t be the only means to measure the effectiveness of your campaign.

 Pro Tip: Bookmark this link to all the marketing metrics to watch.
-It's organized by marketing channel so you can quickly scan the list for new metrics to track for your campaigns.
+It's organized by marketing channel.
+You can quickly scan the list for new metrics to track.

 Assessing Your Marketing Campaign

 The post-campaign stage determines your success just as much as the planning stage.
-Measuring and analyzing your campaign data can provide unique insight into your audience, marketing channels, and budget.
-It will also inform future campaigns.
+Analyzing your campaign data can provide unique insight into your audience, marketing channels, and budget.
+Insights will also inform future campaigns.

 9. Establish success numbers and metrics.

-The easy way to figure this out is to understand whether or not your campaign met the initial SMART goal outlined in step one.
+Start by considering your campaign's initial SMART goal.
+Did you meet your target?
 If it did, great!
 If it didn’t, you can dive into the data to assess why.

-10. What will you do with the campaign data?
+10. Decide what you'll do with the campaign data.

 This step helps maximize your campaign’s business impact.

-When you analyze and apply your data, its value increases tenfold — not only did it help you measure and assess your campaign results, but it’ll also give you direction and clarity on your audience, marketing methods, creative prowess, and more.
+When you analyze and apply your data, its value increases tenfold.
+The data helped you assess your campaign results.
+Analyzing further gives you clarity on your audience, marketing methods, creative prowess, and more.

 Let’s return to my UGC Instagram campaign.

-In addition to meeting my goal of 100 posts with UGC, the data I collect in the process also offers insights into who my audience is, when and how often they post on Instagram, what language they use, and how they use my product.
+In addition to meeting my goal of 100 posts with UGC, the data I collect in the process also offers insights into who my audience is.
+I can understand when and how often they post on Instagram, what languages they use, and how they use my product.

-Whether you collect lead information, pre-orders, social engagements, or offer downloads, your data can equip you to not only meet your campaign goal but also expand your marketing efforts as a whole.
+Whether you collect lead information, pre-orders, social engagements, or offer downloads, your data can equip you to expand your marketing efforts as a whole.

 - What could’ve been done differently?